zalando-zmon/zmon-docs/docs/installation.rst

 PostgreSQL
 ----------

 PostgreSQL is ZMONs data store for entities, checks, alerts, dashboards and Grafana dashboards.
+The entities service relies on PostgreSQL's jsonb data type thus you need a PostgreSQL 9.4+ running.

 Cassandra
 ---------